unexpectedpanda/retool/docs/how-to-use-retool-gui-exclusions.md

   <br>Titles with `(Manual)` in the name.

 * **MIA**
-  <br>Titles or ROMs declared as missing in action in the clone lists or DAT files.
+  <br>Titles with ROMs declared as missing in action in the clone lists or DAT files.

 * **Multimedia**
   <br>Titles with the DAT file category `Multimedia`.
 These might include games.